MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## FAQ

-### What 3D file formats can you use for object anchors?
+### What 3D file formats are supported for object anchors?

 The following 3D file formats are supported: